1930 Alberta general election

+Nominations

+There were a significant number of Independent nominations, many of which were in districts where the Liberals chose not to field candidates.
+In addition, four Communist Party candidates were nominated:

 Beaver River

 The most closely contested race in the election happened in the Beaver River electoral district.
 The election was a three-way race between incumbent United Farmers MLA John Delisle Liberal candidate Henry Dakin and Independent candidate Luc Lebel.

 The first count results showed Delisle leading Dakin by seven votes.
 Lebel was in third place with 87 votes.
 Under Instant runoff voting, when no candidate has a majority, the least-popular candidate is eliminated and his votes transferred.
 Lebel was eliminated and his 87 votes were transferred where second-choice preference had been marked.
 The new vote tallies showed Delisle with 21 more votes than Dakin.
 Delisle was declared elected on June 25, 1930, six days after the election was held.

 The Liberals challenged the results in provincial court.
 A judicial recount was ordered.
 Judge Taylor concluded on August 21, 1930, that the second count results showed Dakin had four more votes than Delisle.
 Delisle's election was overturned, and Dakin picked up the seat.